• A celebration of learning

 SOUTH CHINA

-Shenzhen College Of International Education
+Shenzhen College of International Education

 ECNU Xiping Bilingual School